 Project Why Wait started with a basic idea and plenty of ‘I’ll fill in that blank later’.
 Brakes, motor, suspension, wheels, tires these are all things I know.
 So, selecting what to run for each came fairly easy.

 But a functioning vehicle is so much more than the big-ticket items.
 With all of my previous ‘projects’ I’ve been able to heavily rely on factory engineering.
-To be honest I’ve taken said engineering for granted.
+To be honest I’ve historically taken said engineering for granted.
 I can’t tell you how much time I’ve spent researching things like accessory drives or parking brakes.
-Neither items are glamorous but both quite important.
+Neither items are glamorous by any means, but both quite important.

 One area of the truck I thought I had nailed down, until I really started thinking about it was steering.

-When I removed the cab from the original chassis in update five, I took a Sawzall to the factory column right above the steering box.
-I figured I’d be a bearing, a bit of double ‘D’ shaft, and a couple U-joints away from a functional steering system.
+When I removed the cab from the original chassis in update five, I took a Sawzall to the factory column right above the steering box and kept disassembly thundering along.
+I figured I’d be a bearing, a bit of double ‘D’ shaft, and a couple U-joints away from a functional steering system sometime in the future.

 Using the factory column would be the best fit for my truck right?
 After all it’s what GM spec’d it with.

 Well, as fitting as the original column might be it’s not without its faults.
 Most notably it’s not a tilt column which means though the column fit the truck, it might not fit me.
 At the end of the day I’d like to be comfortable behind the wheel of this truck.
 Or at least as comfortable as possible in a farm truck that’s nearly 70 years old.

 With my seating still up in the air –I’m going bench, but not sure if original or late-model– any adjustment at the wheel will be beneficial down the line.